Angel Beats! 1st Beat: Development and release

 Following the conclusion of the Angel Beats! anime television series in June 2010, Jun Maeda mentioned during a lecture at Kyoto University in November 2010 that he started writing the scenario for a possible video game adaptation.
 Maeda continued to develop the project, although he prioritized other work he was involved in at the time, which led to the game's announcement in September 2013.
 Takahiro Baba, the president of Visual Arts, initially conceived it to be an episodic video game released in multiple volumes, despite Maeda's misgivings and opposition to the idea, but Baba said he would take responsibility for any criticism from fans.
-One of the reasons for multiple volumes was with the large number of characters and scale of Angel Beats!'s story; Baba thought it would take at least five years to complete if they waited to release it as a single game.
+One of the reasons for multiple volumes was the large number of characters and scale of Angel Beats!'s story; Baba thought it would take at least five years to complete if they waited to release it as a single game.
 Baba also felt that an overly long play time could be avoided by dividing the game into multiple volumes.

 Maeda led the production team as the game designer and one of the scenario writers.
 Two additional writers included Kai, who previously contributed on the scenario of Key's 2004 game Clannad, and Leo Kashida, who had worked on the scenario of Key's 2005 game Tomoyo After: It's a Wonderful Life and 2007 game Little Busters!.
 In addition to each writer being in charge of certain characters' scenarios, Maeda also supplemented the scenarios written by Kai and Kashida by leading the writing in a collaborative effort.
-In designing the game's branching plot line and the choices the player can make, Maeda did not want to include choices for the player that would not have a meaningful effect, so the choices given were designed to have an effect on the plot and character interactions.
+In designing the game's branching plot line and the choices the player can make, Maeda did not want to include choices for the player that would not have a meaningful effect, so the choices given were designed to affect the plot and character interactions.
 Primarily based on the Angel Beats! anime, 1st Beat covers up to the ninth episode of the anime, including content unique to the game, before diverging into the individual character routes.
 The plot was designed to diverge during both special event scenes accompanied by CG artwork and normal scenes before converging again.
 Maeda originally wanted to make Angel Beats! a role-playing game as opposed to a visual novel adventure game.
 Maeda also felt that it should have been released first on the PlayStation Vita.